sigbjod/spring-social-flickr/README.markdown

 Spring Social Flickr
 ======

->> This project is under development.
-Do not use it in your applications.
+As mentioned by rajan-rk, this projet is under development.
+The following basic implementation for the following verbs is present:
+- people
+- photosets
+- photos